privatenumber/npm-multi-publish/README.md

 ```

 If using [Lerna](https://lerna.js.org/), add this configuration to the respective `package.json` of each package in the monorepo (not necessary in the root `package.json`).

+That's it!
+Next time you run `npm publish` or `yarn publish` it will automatically publish to all registries configured in your `package.json` `publishConfig` array.

 ## 💁‍♀️ FAQ